 Proposals which seek to build dwellings which are suitable for people at all the different stages of their lives will be supported.
-This means, for example, that housing built to (M4(2) standards for accessible and adaptable homes, and which follow the Practice Advice 'Dementia and Town Planning' published by the Royal Town Planning Institute (2020) will be supported.
-Development proposals which seek to provide a higher percentage than the minimum requirement set in the local plan policy will be looked upon favourably (as long as other policies in this Plan are followed).
+This means, for example, that housing built to (M4(2) standards for accessible and adaptable homes, and which follow the Practice Advice 'Dementia and Town Planning' published by the Royal Town Planning Institute (2020) will be encouraged.

-- The accessible and adaptable M4(2) standard is particularly relevant for a village such as Stutton with its disproportionate number of older households.
+- 6.24 The accessible and adaptable M4(2) standard is particularly relevant for a village such as Stutton with its disproportionate number of older households.
 The standard is intended to ensure that new homes are suitable to meet the changing needs of people over their lifetimes.
 It is similar to the Lifetime Homes Standard which has been recommended by a number of key organisations since the early 1990s and is incorporated into the Building for Life standard.
 Such housing is suitable for households with young children, and for people of all ages with varying levels of mobility.
 It is of benefit not only to those living in such houses but also has been shown to reduce the demands on health and social care services.
-The emerging JLP states that "...dwellings built to adapt to and accommodate the needs of the occupier over their lifetime can facilitate choice, help meet the needs of an ageing population and improve quality of life.." and "The local plan seeks new dwellings to be designed to meet these needs using the Lifetime Homes Standard or other similar design standards as appropriate". - 6.26 The Joint Local Plan recognises that the older population is predicted to rise, and "it is also expected a growing number of households will include one or more persons with a disability and more households with people living with long-term health conditions".
-A home which meets the Part M4(2) standard provides basic accessibility and the potential to be adaptable to meet increasing needs, thereby reducing pressures on scarce specialist housing and expensive adaptations. - 6.27 As the Royal Town Planning Institute concludes, there is evidence that "good quality housing and well-planned, enabling local environments can have a substantial impact on the quality of life for someone living with dementia, helping them to live well in their community for longer" (RTPI, 2020.
+The emerging JLP (Nov 2020) states that "...dwellings built to adapt to and accommodate the needs of the occupier over their lifetime can facilitate choice, help meet the needs of an ageing population and improve quality of life.." and "The Plan seeks new dwellings to be designed to meet these needs using the Building for Life Standard or other similar design standards as appropriate". - 6.25 The Joint Local Plan also recognises that the older population is predicted to rise, and "it is also expected a growing number of households will include one or more persons with a disability and more households with people living with long-term health conditions".
+A home which meets the Part M4(2) standard provides basic accessibility and the potential to be adaptable to meet increasing needs, thereby reducing pressures on scarce specialist housing and expensive adaptations. - 6.26 As the Royal Town Planning Institute concludes, there is evidence that "good quality housing and well-planned, enabling local environments can have a substantial impact on the quality of life for someone living with dementia, helping them to live well in their community for longer" (RTPI, 2020.
 Dementia and Town Planning Practice Advice.
 Stutton aims to be a community which welcomes, supports and is accessible to people living with dementia.
 Stutton Support Network volunteers have trained to be 'dementia friends' and our village generally welcomes any initiative which seeks to assist people with dementia to remain living within their own homes.